cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 Abrahamsen emerged from this period of writer's block with his *Concerto for Piano and Orchestra* (1999-2000), which was commissioned by the BIT-20 Ensemble and composed for his wife, pianist Anne Marie Abildskov.
 In this four movement work, Abrahamsen draws upon musical material from his earlier pieces, most notably in the last movement where he arranges the eighth movement (*Rivière d'oubli*) of his *Ten Studies for Piano*.
 The *Concerto* also contains references to music by other composers through descriptive indications such as "Wie Mahler!" and "Hommage à Ligeti."

+**work during his second period falls under two broad categories: 1) music based other music and 2) arrangements of his earlier music**

-These two characteristics, returning to earlier music and referencing other composers' work, has become a hallmark of Abrahamsen's style in this "post-fermata" period. *Four Pieces for Orchestra* (2004) is an arrangement and development of the first four movements of *Ten Studies for Piano* and references "post-Wagnerian orchestral repertoire, from Bruckner to early Schoenberg and Anton Webern."[@FourPiecesPN] His nearly hour-long chamber work *Schnee* (2006-08) is based upon the opening of Bach's *Contrapuntus I* and also references *Winternacht*. *Air* (2006) for solo accordion is a twin to *Canzone* (1978), his first work for accordion, and this material was used as the basis for *String Quartet No. 3* (2008).
+These two characteristics, returning to earlier music and referencing other composers' work, has become a hallmark of Abrahamsen's second period style. *Four Pieces for Orchestra* (2004) is an arrangement and development of the first four movements of *Ten Studies for Piano* and references "post-Wagnerian orchestral repertoire, from Bruckner to early Schoenberg and Anton Webern."[@FourPiecesPN] His nearly hour-long chamber work *Schnee* (2006-08) is based upon the opening of Bach's *Contrapuntus I* and also references *Winternacht*. *Air* (2006) for solo accordion is a twin to *Canzone* (1978), his first work for accordion, and this material was used as the basis for *String Quartet No. 3* (2008).
 <!-- His *Ten Sinfonias* (2010) for orchestra is an arrangement and development of his earlier *Ten Preludes* (1973) for string quartet. -->

 In addition to these referential qualities, Abrahamsen began to incorporate new techniques in rhythm, timbre, and ensemble layout into his compositional language.
 The *Concerto for Piano and Orchestra* features frequent changes of meter and complex polyrhythms, as well as microtonal inflections in the woodwinds and "natural" French horn.
 The nine musicians of *Schnee* are symmetrically organized in a semi-circle with three woodwinds and piano on one side, three strings and piano on the other, and a percussionist in the center.
 Its overall form involves ten canons interspersed with three intermezzi during which various combinations of the woodwinds and strings gradually detune their instruments by a quarter tone over the course of the work.

+**include repeat signs and repeating material in new techniques**

 One piece that contains all of these "post-fermata" elements (material from an older work, references to another composer's music, complex meters, microtonality, and symmetrical ensemble layout) is Abrahamsen's *Wald* (2008-09).
 The 18-minute work was jointly commissioned by ASKO Schönberg and the Birmingham Contemporary Music Group and is scored for a large ensemble with novel doublings, among them bass flute and bass trumpet. *Wald* is a set of seven variations based on the beginning of Abrahamsen's woodwind quintet *Walden* (1978).
 The thematic material appearing in both pieces is a rising perfect fourth horn call that elicits responses from other instruments.
 The horn call repeats but has a slower periodicity than the other responses leading to a gradual change in the order of call and response.
 Of its connection to this earlier work and to Robert Schumann's music, Abrahamsen has said: